 Lowering the preparation temperature is also important for the integration of FEP materials compatible with silicon technology.

-Any increase in the volumetric efficiency of multilayer capacitors is based on a reduction in the thickness of the dielectric layer, which can approach 1 m.
+Any increase in the volumetric efficiency of multilayer capacitors is based on a reduction in the thickness of the dielectric layer, which can approach 1 micro-m.
 Such a reduction in thickness implies a reduction in the grain size to sub-micron range, approaching the nanoscale, thus justifying detailed study of the size effect on the dielectric properties, as a fundamental research issue.

 Other possible applications of the dielectric capabilities of FEP materials are the fabrication of embedded capacitors using polymer ceramic composites and the fabrication of capacitors on flexible polymer substrates.
 This has potential for the future development of flexible micro and nanoelectronic systems.

-The characteristic that accounts for the performance of a pyroelectric material is the total pyroelectric coefficient, T. This is defined as the ratio between the change of electrical polarization of the material with respect to the change of temperature.
+The characteristic that accounts for the performance of a pyroelectric material is the total pyroelectric coefficient, PT.
+This is defined as the ratio between the change of electrical polarization of the material with respect to the change of temperature.

-Usually, pyroelectric devices work under constant stress conditions, thus an important contribution to T comes from a piezoelectric contribution due to thermal expansion.
+Usually, pyroelectric devices work under constant stress conditions, thus an important contribution to PT comes from a piezoelectric contribution due to thermal expansion.
 This contribution, termed secondary pyroelectricity, is only possible in poled FEP and pyroelectrics, and is not exhibited by simple piezoelectrics.